geoffsmith82/Symposium2023/README.md

-# Symposium 2023 Artificial Intelligence and ChatGPT
+# Artificial Intelligence and ChatGPT
 Source code and Documentation for my [ADUG](https://www.adug.org.au) [Symposium Talk presented on the 28th of April 2023](https://www.youtube.com/watch?v=7HNiOMcHBW8).
 I have since added to and enhanced the code to further demonstrate capabilities of AI.

 The goal of this project is to enable delphi users to be able to use AI technology in their applications.
 There are many different types of AI and thousands of different models.
 This project is working on creating generalized interfaces to the different types of AI models and make them easily accessible.